bwks/sherpa-docs/docs/nodes/aruba/aruba-aoscx.md

 ## Base Image

-The base image can be downloaded from the [HPE Support Portal](https://networkingsupport.hpe.com/globalsearch#q=aos-cx%20switch%20simulator&tab=all) and search for `aos-cx switch simulator`.
+The base image can be downloaded from the [HPE Support Portal](https://networkingsupport.hpe.com/globalsearch#q=aos-cx%20switch%20simulator&tab=all).
+Search for `aos-cx switch simulator`.

 !!!
 Note

-    An account is required to download the image.f
+    An account is required to download the image.

 ## Import Image